 .newclass::before { content:""; display:block; height:100px; /* fixed header height*/ margin:-100px 0 0; /* negative fixed header height */ }

-R++ Features
+R++ Features:

-Discover the features of R++
+Discover the Features of R++

 Data cleansing icon

-• Detect outliers
+• Detect and correct outliers

-• Correct an outlier
+• Correct typos

-• Export all analyses
+• Export all analyses seamlessly

 Statistical tests icon